JamesCondon9/Minesweeper-AI/README.md

 [4] -> Produce project overview video

 [5] -> Create a _new solver_ using **ML techniques** (genetic algorithms / neural networks)

+[6] -> REPLACEMENTS OF BOTTOM BLUE BAR OF SCREEN: Include visualisation of frontier into program, potentially "random seed" or "set seed" button, display current seed.

 # ✅ Acknowledgements
 While this project is entirely my own work, I used generative AI tools in a limited and intentional way to support my learning process.
 Specifically: